 In 2020 Blackheath Halls Community Opera has been shortlisted for the Education and Outreach Award, celebrating the outstanding work the company does to engage local people of all ages and backgrounds in the art form.

 Run annually since 2007, the Blackheath Halls Community Opera continues to have a successful programme of ambitious and creative opera projects offering people from across the London Boroughs of Greenwich, Lewisham and beyond a unique opportunity to take part in high-quality, live music making alongside a professional cast of soloists and production team.

 This project is supported by a range of trusts and foundations including The Hearn Foundation, Arts Council England, The Friends of Blackheath Halls and a number of generous individuals.
 Its patrons are celebrated English conductor Edward Gardner OBE and leading Scottish tenor Nicky Spence.

-In summer 2019 Blackheath Halls Opera presented La belle Hélène marking the 200th anniversary of Jacques Offenbach’s birth, a production described by The Observer as “heart-warming” and “outstanding”.
+In 2019 Blackheath Halls Opera presented Le belle Hélène marking the 200th anniversary of Jacques Offenbach’s birth, a production described by The Observer as “heart-warming” and “outstanding”.

 Directed by James Hurley this was the first production to be performed on the newly levelled stage after the £3m redevelopment of the Great Hall last year, with the audience on raked seating.

 The production starred a community chorus and orchestra led by Musical Director Christopher Stark, two youth choruses made up of children from 30 Lewisham and Greenwich schools, participants from two local special schools and a cast of professional soloists and Trinity Laban vocal students.

 With support from National Lottery Project Grants, Blackheath Halls Community Opera was able to focus on developing diverse youth opera companies by working with the refugee charity Fairbeats!, running taster sessions in local schools, encouraging children to apply for the company, and supporting their attendance at rehearsals.